mwolfunisg/website/README.md

 I am a macroeconomist with broad research interests in international economics, monetary economics and economic growth.
 My work is mostly in applied theory.
 I have been awarded a 2025 SNSF Starting Grant (Swiss ERC Starting Grant equivalent) for my work connecting debt dynamics and endogenous productivity growth.

 ### News
+- 04/26 New working paper "Macroeconomic Policies for AI" (with Luca Fornaro)
 - 02/26 I've been promoted to Associate Professor (with tenure)
 - 02/26 New working paper "Financial Dominance and Macroeconomic Expectations" (with Leopold Zessner-Spitzenberg)
 - 01/26 New working paper "Industrial Policies, Global Imbalances and Technological Hegemony" (With Ambrogio Cesa-Bianchi, Andrea Ferrero and Luca Fornaro)